Vice-President (People) and Chief People Officer

 There are no specific hours of duty for senior staff (SSGA - SSGE).
 Attendance is required to ensure maximum efficiency and productivity in the particular work area.

-The provisions relating to hours and patterns of work for professional staff, including work cycle, overtime, breaks, penalty rates, shift work and flexible hours arrangements are contained in the QUT Enterprise Agreement (Professional Staff) - Part C.
+The provisions relating to hours and patterns of work for professional staff, including span of hours, work cycle, overtime, breaks, penalty rates and individual flexibility arrangements are contained in the QUT Enterprise Agreement (Professional Staff).

-Staff are required to work within the span of hours in accordance with the category in which they are employed (clause 27 of the QUT Enterprise Agreement (Professional Staff)), except where a flexible hours arrangement is introduced.
+Staff are required to work within the span of hours in accordance with the category in which they are employed (clause 27 of the QUT Enterprise Agreement (Professional Staff)), except where an individual flexibility arrangement is introduced.

-Policy relating to flexible hours arrangements is detailed in B/7.1.5 below.
+Policy relating to individual flexibility arrangements is detailed in B/7.1.8 below.

 All professional staff classified at HEW Levels 1-7 (inclusive) must complete attendance records.
-Attendance records must be submitted to and approved by the staff member’s supervisor on a monthly basis.
+Attendance records must be submitted to and approved by the staff member’s supervisor at the end of each two week cycle.

-Under the variable working hours scheme, staff may take rostered full or part days off work provided they work the total monthly number of ordinary hours between the span of hours prescribed in clause 27.1 of the QUT Enterprise Agreement (Professional Staff).
+Under the variable working hours scheme, staff may take scheduled full or part days off work provided they work the total fortnightly number of ordinary hours between the span of hours prescribed in clause 27.1 of the QUT Enterprise Agreement (Professional Staff).

 Negotiation between staff and supervisors should be undertaken to facilitate the development of individual staff work patterns.
 All professional staff at QUT may participate in the variable working hours scheme, subject to the following conditions:

-- Staff are required to work their total prescribed hours per four-week cycle.
+Staff are required to work their total prescribed hours per two-week cycle.

 The following general requirements are also applicable:

-- All rostered time off is taken as standard working hours;
+All scheduled time off is taken as standard working hours;

-Provisions regarding rest pauses, meal breaks and overtime prescribed in Part C of the QUT Enterprise Agreement (Professional Staff) apply.
+Provisions regarding rest pauses, meal breaks and overtime prescribed in the QUT Enterprise Agreement (Professional Staff) apply.

-The following provisions apply to the making or varying of a flexible hours arrangement:
+The following provisions apply to the making, varying or termination of an individual flexibility arrangement:

-(a) Any variation to the existing span of hours of work will still require a regular pattern of work over the four (4) week cycle.
-The period of time for which any arrangement will apply shall not exceed twelve (12) months.
+- Any variation to the existing span of hours of work will still require a regular pattern of work over the two (2) week cycle.

-(c) All reasonable requests by either the staff member or supervisor for additional flexibility or for changes to a flexible hours arrangement should be given reasonable consideration.
+- All reasonable requests by the staff member for additional flexibility or for changes to the staff members arrangement should be given reasonable consideration.

 - family responsibilities